Written By: Devin Golden

 Radiation for Pleural Mesothelioma

-Most pleural mesothelioma specialists recommend hemithoracic radiation with extrapleural pneumonectomy (EPP), a surgery for pleural mesothelioma.
-This radical surgery removes the affected lung.
-Radiation specialists deliver the treatment into the lung cavity before, during or after EPP surgery.
+Pleural mesothelioma specialists may recommend hemithoracic radiation with extrapleural pneumonectomy (EPP), which is a surgery for pleural mesothelioma.
+This radical surgery removes the affected lung, the pleura, and sometimes parts of the diaphragm or pericardium.
+Radiation may be administered before, during or after EPP surgery to target any remaining cancer cells in the lung cavity.

-Doctors also use radiation before, during or after pleurectomy with decortication (P/D), a lung-sparing surgery.
-Since both lungs remain, doctors must be cautious about harming healthy lung tissue.
+Doctors also use radiation before, during or after pleurectomy with decortication (P/D), which is a less radical, lung-sparing surgery.
+Since this procedure preserves both lungs, radiation oncologists exercise caution to minimize harm to the healthy lung tissue while effectively treating the disease.

 Recommended Dosage for Pleural Mesothelioma